fishing tips for bass

 When using cut chunks or fillets, rig them properly on your hook.
 This presentation helps the bait stay secure while allowing the scent to disperse in the water.

 Whether you choose live menhaden or cut pieces, bunker remains one of the most effective baits for striped bass.
-By leveraging its natural attributes and presenting it correctly, you’ll likely see more bites and a more successful fishing trip.
+You’ll likely see more bites and a more successful fishing trip by leveraging its natural attributes and presenting it correctly.

 Fishing With Eels